 Choosing the New Look

-Blue and white are classic and clean, and offer the chance to tie in a nautical theme with wall décor and towels.
-Black is bold and sophisticated, and goes beautifully with stainless steel appliances and a concrete floor.
-It looks expensive and make a striking statement particularly if your kitchen is the first thing people see when they walk into your home.
+Blue and white are classic and clean and offer the chance to tie in a nautical theme with wall décor and towels.
+Black is bold and sophisticated and goes beautifully with stainless steel appliances and a concrete floor.
+It looks expensive and makes a striking statement particularly if your kitchen is the first thing people see when they walk into your home.
 Gray is a fantastically neutral palette that looks crisp and cool and allows for easy brightening by bringing in some yellows or oranges.
 Greens like sage are ideal for gardeners and those who want an earthy, organic feel in their cooking space.

 If your cabinetry is painfully outdated, remove the uppers and replace them with shelving painted to match the new lower cabinet color.
 This can be a great way to display your favorite dishes, and wood can be affordably sourced from architectural salvage and other secondhand resources.

 It’s important to do the job right the first time.
 If the surface is not properly prepared and you don’t follow all the appropriate steps, you’ll end up with a paint job that doesn’t last and doesn’t look as nice as it should.
 Wood is ideal for this makeover technique – stained, painted, unfinished, and even faux wood or MDF work well.
 Laminate doesn't take paint well and doesn’t give the long-lasting finish you want.

 It would be nice if there were shortcuts in painting, but the extra steps are worth the professional result.
 The prep should be carried out as follows: